 The Batch Conversion command in the Excel ribbon enables you to convert multiple XBRL instance files to Excel format.
 The result would be the same as if you imported multiple XBRL instance files and then saved them to Excel format.
 The main advantage is that the conversion is processed as a batch.
 To perform a batch conversion, add all the required files to a batch as follows:

-1.Click the Solvency II tab in the Excel ribbon.
+1.Click the add-in tab in the Excel ribbon.

 2.Click the Batch Conversion button.